Tinram/GPGit/README.md

         gpg <filename>.gpg

-#### Applying Cascade Encryption
+#### Apply Cascade Encryption

         gpgit <filename> -c

-GPG asks for two passphrases (passphrase one, confirmation; passphrase two, confirmation), and creates two files.
+GPG asks for two passphrases (passphrase one, confirmation; gpgit message: *applying cascade encryption [...]*; passphrase two, confirmation), and creates two files.
 The file with the double extension *.gpg.gpg* is the cascade-encrypted file.

 Two steps of decryption will be required, e.g. for *secret.txt.gpg.gpg*